 - police officer work

-Personal protection officers need to have an excellent level of fitness and must be strong.
+Security officers/guards need to have excellent fitness and must be strong.

 Find out more about training

 - (09) 486 0441 - firstname.lastname@example.org - www.security.org.nz